Nesss86/photo-labs/README.md

    npm start
    ```

 4. Open your browser and go to http://localhost:3000 to view the application.

+## Technologies Used

+**Frontend**

+⚛️ **React:** Built a dynamic and interactive user interface with reusable components.

+🎨 **SCSS:** Utilized advanced styling techniques, including mixins, variables, and pseudo-elements.

+🔗 **Axios:** Integrated APIs for fetching and managing photo data seamlessly.

+✅ **React Testing Library:** Ensured UI reliability with component tests.

+---

+**Backend**

+🟢 **Node.js:** Powered the backend with a fast, scalable JavaScript runtime.

+🚀 **Express:** Developed RESTful APIs for handling user and photo data.

+📡 **Socket.io:** Enabled real-time communication for a live user experience.

+📋 **PostgreSQL:** Designed and managed relational databases for storing app data.

+**Development Tools**
+🔧 **Git and GitHub:** Version control for collaborative development and code management.

+💻 **VS Code:** Leveraged IDE tools and extensions for efficient coding.